 And then we will see.
 I am open to suggestions on the marketing side of things, considering it is not my strong suit.
 Any ideas?

 But there are also closer, even direct competitors.
 Examples are Startup Builder MBA & Launch OS.
-Apart from obvious pricing differences, I think the differentiator of HUSTLE OS is quite clear: it gives you the blueprint to solve real problems, by thinking and building customer-centric.
+Apart from obvious pricing differences, I think the differentiator of BOOTSTRAP OS is quite clear: it gives you the blueprint to solve real problems, by thinking and building customer-centric.
 In 4 phases:

-HUSTLE OS has 3 different pricing options:
+BOOTSTRAP OS has 3 different pricing options:

 In total, the complete customer count reached 55 today.
 From that, 32 customers got the FREE template and 23 bought the full OS.